Intopia/testing-short/README.md

-# testing-short
+# CZI: Testing for Accessibility

-Shorter Intopia testing course - for designers, developers, testers and teams
+Session 1 and 2 only